edilio/go-requests/README.md

 https://github.com/kennethreitz/grequests

-I haven't seen so much simplecity in any other programming language or library for getting this done
+I haven't seen so much simplicity in any other programming language or library for getting this done

 ```python
 import grequests